fxdgm/fxdgm/README.md

 ## Installation

 As a numerical solver, mainly FEniCSx was used and installed via conda.
+All the calculations were performed on a Linux machine.
+According to the documentation, everything should work well on macOS, but this was not tested.
+FEniCSx offers some beta versions for Windows support, but it is recommended to use WSL2 instead.

 ```
 conda create --name fenicsx-env python=3.12.3 -y